 If you ever have doubts about which side of the razor blade should face up, just know that it won’t make a difference.

-Can you use both sides of a safety razor?
+Can you use both sides of a safety razor by design?

 Both sides of a safety razor blade have the same cutting edge, and there is no advantage to placing one side down over the other.